harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/8-ccm-dashboards-and-access-control/access-control/manage-access-control-perspective-folders.md

 11. Add the selected folders and save the resource group settings.
 12. You need to bind the **Role** with the **Resource Group**.
 Go to the **Users** tab on the **Access Control** page.
 13. Select the user you want to restrict access to.
 14. Click **Manage Roles**.
+15. Click **Add** in the **Manage Role Bindings** window.
-15. Select the **Role** and **Resource Group** in the **Manage Role Bindings **window.
+16. Select the **Role** and the newly created **Resource Group** to restrict access to folders.
+17. Select another **Role** and **Resource Group** to provide access to all other resources.
-16. Click **Apply**.
+18. Click **Apply**.

       ![](./static/manage-role-bindings.png)

-In Harness, the **Perspectives** page displays only the folders to which the user has access.
-The user can create Budgets for Perspectives only in the folders that the user can access.
+In Harness, the **Perspectives** page shows only the folders that the user has been granted access to.
+This means that the user will not be able to see or interact with any folders that they do not have permission to access.

+When it comes to creating Budgets for Perspectives, a user can only do so within the folders that they have been granted access to.

 A user with restrictions to folders does not have permission to create new folders.
+This means that the user will only be able to work within the existing folder structure that has been set up for them by an administrator.